rmnblm/cnsm-smart-contracts-tutorial/README.md

 * Line 14 to 16: This function can be used to retrieve the value of the variable `storedData`.

 This contract does not do much yet apart from allowing anyone to store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.

-## Solidity
-Solidity is a JavaScript like a language used to code smart contracts on the Ethereum platform.
-It compiles into a bytecode format that is understood by the Ethereum Virtual machine ([EVM](https://blog.qtum.org/diving-into-the-ethereum-vm-6e8d5d2f3c30)).
-It’s a strongly typed language, supports inheritance, libraries and has the ability to define custom data structures.
-The best way to try out Solidity right now is using [Remix](http://remix.ethereum.org/).

-This section should provide the essentials of what you need to know about Solidity to solve the exercises.
-If something is missing here or if you need further information about a topic, pleace conduct the official documentation at <https://solidity.readthedocs.io>.

 ### Version Pragma